SESYNC-ci/basic-Shiny-lesson/docs/_slides/reactive.md

 ===

-The `%in%` test within `filter()` needs a sequence, so we wrap `seq` in `reactive` to generate a function that responds to a user input.
+The `%in%` test within `filter()` needs a sequence, so we wrap `seq` in `reactive` to generate a function that creates a sequence based on the user selected values in the slider bar.